ramalakshmimerugumala/C-Programs/Array programs.md

 5
 3
 ```
 ## 7..
-Write a program in C to find the sum of all elements of the array(2d arry)
+Write a program in C to find the sum of rows and columns of the array(2d arry)
 ```
 #include <stdio.h>
 int main(){